-An unsettling classroom experience near the start of his second year in the Stanford Graduate School of Business MBA Program caused a personal crisis for Shirzad Chamine and led him to the work he’s doing more than a quarter century later.
-The 1987 class was Interpersonal Dynamics, nicknamed “Touchy-Feely” for the way it has highly analytical students explore the softer side of business.
+An unsettling classroom experience near the start of his second year in Stanford GSB MBA Program caused a personal crisis for Shirzad Chamine and led him to the work he's doing more than a quarter century later.
+The 1987 class was Interpersonal Dynamics, nicknamed "Touchy-Feely" for the way it has highly analytical students explore the softer side of business.
 One day, students took turns telling their classmates how each was coming across, and one after another, they told Chamine that he gave the impression of constantly and secretly judging them — even a classmate whom Chamine greatly admired.
-Chamine’s genial façade wasn’t fooling anyone.
+Chamine's genial façade wasn't fooling anyone.

 Devastated by this feedback, he panicked that he had no clue how to change.
 Within two weeks, though, Chamine, who had grown up in a turbulent, emotionally abusive home in Iran, had a helpful insight.
 Noticing judgmental behaviors that he thought others might be using as well in an effort to disguise insecurities, he poured out his thoughts into a five-page typed letter to first-year students.
 The letter touched its audience, especially the many students stressed or saddened by academic and social pressure — so much so that 26 years later, it is still in circulation among students.
 After receiving "tons of thank-you letters," the 1988 graduate knew he was on to something.
 "That's when I felt reassured that 'the judge' tends to be universal," even if not in the extreme form he saw in himself.